Skjuber/React-Chat-Application/README.md

 # Connect to Scaledrone

-You can create your Scaledrone channel for free here [link](https://www.scaledrone.com/).
+You can create your Scaledrone channel for free [here](https://www.scaledrone.com/).
 To connect to the channel just enter your channel ID in the third input field.
 Alternatively, you can paste a channel ID in the Chat-Application.js component.